shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 Asynchronus validations are the validation in which we are validating email or username something on the server through api soo it will append class `ng-pending` on which we can show the loader or error message.

-While resolving promise of the validations we need to push the `true` with some key and that key will be shown in the errors object.
+We can do asynchronus validation with promises or observables, While resolving promise of the validations we need to push the `true` with some key and that key will be shown in the errors object.

 ```
   isAlreadyPresent(control:FormControl):any{